Viswema: Pre-Modern era

 The Manipuris invaded Viswema twice, but could not succeed in subduing it.
-However, after the end of the Anglo-Naga War in 1879 the British occupied Kohima and setup a military post and built strong barricade around the station with armed police.
+However, after the end of the Anglo-Naga War in 1879 the British occupied Kohima and set up a military post and built strong barricade around the station with armed police.
 But the garrison was besieged by Naga warriors.
 Meantime the British sought help from the Manipuri Raja.
 The Manipuri Raja Chandrakirti Singh led around a thousand of his army and rushed to Kohima and after a brief engagement with the Naga warriors lifted the sieged and saved the British.

 The Manipuri Army went on a rampage and captured a Kohima boy and buried him alive in the heart of the town.
 They covered the grave with a huge stone on which the foot print of the Manipuri Raja was engraved.
 This stone was removed by the Naga Youth Movement leaders in 1956.

 At the time of the Manipuri army withdrawal from Kohima, the Viswe–miko left their village and hid their food grains in trenches and waited for their return from Kohima.
 When the Manipuris arrived and finding none set the village ablaze and proceeded homewards.
 Viswema warriors then attacked them from the rear, throwing them in confusion and disorder.
 Many were killed and their arms looted, while the rest fled to their country.